Scarfsail/hass-scalable-house-plan/readme.md

 This card is available in [HACS](https://hacs.xyz/) (Home Assistant Community Store).

-Just search for Scalable Picture Elements in the plugins tab.
+Just search for Scalable House Plan in the plugins tab.

 ---